Some lessons are easy to learn, and some are harder.

 Sometimes we hang on to activities or habits that worked well for us once but might not be the best use of our time any longer.

-Which means you might have to quit something that’s worked well for you up to now, in order to make room for something else that can help you get to the next stage of your practice growth.
+This means you might have to quit something that’s worked well for you up to now, in order to make room for something else that can help you get to the next stage of your practice growth.

 For me, that thing was being a member of a weekly networking group.